aaltogamers/AG_web/src/content/events/csgo-lan-spring-2022.md

 image: /images/csgo-lan-spring-2022.jpg
 visibleOnCalendar: true
 visibleOnEventsPage: true
-description: Aalto Gamers CS:GO LAN party at Arkade gaming bar in central Helsinki!
+description: Aalto Gamers CS:GO LAN party!
 Quality CS in-houses and mini-tournaments with a great group and atmosphere.
 The event is free of charge for all participants.
 ---